nabu-platform/triton/readme.md

 # TODO

+virtual file system implementation for Path (inputstreams etc are via path.getFileSystemProvider().newInputStream(path)) -> once this is done, i can implement nano & less (ship with the terminal) can also allow for easy file dropping? e.g. create a temporary folder, drop files in it, return to terminal which is prompted to "continue uploading files [Y/n]"
+	-> if y, all the files in the folder will be dropped there

+how to figure out which methods need to be run on the client? e.g. nano("thefile") needs to run on the client primarily, though you might pass in a variable that lives in the server context? same for file upload, you want to cd() to the correct folder on the server, then do something like "upload()" or "download(thefile)" allowing you to exchange files

+perhaps add callbacks much like input, but then specifically for text editing etc?

+so nano would trigger a specific request (if the client is able) to text edit a file -> at that point the current text has to be streamed to the client first?

+any binary transfer is preceeded by the amount of bytes to be streamed -> there is no "chunked" type alternative
+-> when you stream a big file for editing, we take an md5 while streaming
+	-> we only upload the file again if the md5 has changed

 Should perhaps store "servers" in different keystore from "profiles"?
 Otherwise, by connecting to a server, you also automatically give it access to connect to your machine?
 Although this is (by default) in .triton-server and .triton-client respectively...